THT282 Introduction to Sustainable Water and Sanitation

 Basic knowledge of geology, soils, microbiology and chemistry equivalent to GEO100, JORD101, BIO130 and KJM100

-Continuing evaluation.
+Continuing examination.
 Cases and exercices counts 25%.
 3 hour written exam counts 75%.
-Online exam offered to external students.
+Grade A-E / Not pass.

 Special requirements in Science